MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 ## Availability by platform

 MSAL is a multi-framework library.
-Confidential Client flows are not available on the mobile platforms (UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret there.
+Confidential Client flows are not available on mobile platforms (UWP, Xamarin.iOS, and Xamarin.Android) since there is no secure way of deploying a secret there.

 ## Credentials

-MSAL.NET supports 2 types of client credentials, which must be registered in the Azure AD app registration portal
+MSAL.NET supports two types of client credentials, which must be registered in the Azure AD app registration portal

 - Application secrets (not recommended for production scenarios)
 - Certificates